 I learned music theory in France as a kid, but never really paid much attention to it.
 I still don’t remember it!
 But it has never discouraged me from making music that makes sense musically.
 To the contrary, it has inspired me to be very free and creative in a lot of ways … technique can sometimes get in the way of that!
 However, I have picked up musical and production knowledge on the way, working with a lot of different people whom I thank dearly for all the inspiration they gave me.

-You’ve worked with Jon Klein from Siouxsie and the Banshees/Specimen on guitar.
-Do you think the guitar is underused in psytrance?
+You’ve worked with guitarist Jon Klein (Siouxsie & the Banshees).
+Is guitar underutilized in psytrance?

 Did the Californian scene play a role in your career choice?